ppy/osu-wiki/news/2026/2026-01-11-vocaloid-mapping-contest-3-phase-1-results-new-featured-artist-epiaeon.md

 After 4 weeks of judging, here are your finalists of each game mode!
 In a huge surprise, osu!taiko actually had the most valid entries of any game mode.

-Note: "Team Names" are the name of the first anonymised mapper as seen in the list below.
-The order of the anonymised names corresponds to the revealed mapper name.

 ### Livestream showcase

 Today, on January 11, we hosted a Twitch livestream to showcase all of the maps of the contest, with judge commentary for much of it!
 If you missed it, you can watch the full VOD below, featuring commentary from the judges and host!